Computer Siksha

 <document>

 Correct Answer: C — <html> The <html> element is the root and outermost container of every HTML document.
-Both the <head> and <body> sections must nest directly inside it.
+Both the <head> and <body> sections must consequently nest directly inside it.
 This structure is fundamental: <html> → <head> (metadata) + <body> (visible content).
 Furthermore, this hierarchy gives the document its correct semantic structure.
 Therefore, every valid HTML page must start and end with the <html> tag.

 Mixed Review